International Clinical Experience

 Part of our program's vision relates to educating our students to appreciate a greater role that they play in the health care arena of the nation and the world.
 This vision has led us to place emphasis on global health education.
-One unique offering at Wake Forest is an opportunity for interested students to earn a certificate in global health education.
+This takes the form of an opportunity for international experience in clinical care and also an opportunity for selected students to earn a certificate in global health.

-This optional program involves seminars, clinical work, and a capstone project focused on global health.
+The optional certificate program is a multi-disciplinary program where CRNA, MD, and PA students along with faculty physicians attend seminars, perform clinical work, and complete a capstone project focused on global health.
 Conducted in concert with the student's nurse anesthesia curriculum, the global health certificate program adds an additional focus on unique issues in diverse health settings.
 Upon completion of the 2-year program, students are awarded a certificate in global health by the Wake Forest School of Medicine.

-Our global health clinical experience program began in 2006, when we formed relationships with providers to facilitate student and faculty involvement on international medical missions.The opportunity to provide anesthesia in a third-world country using primitive monitoring techniques and medications is an experience that cannot be duplicated in the United States.
+Our global health clinical experience program began in 2006, when we began forming relationships with partners to facilitate student and faculty involvement in international surgical care.The opportunity to provide anesthesia in a third-world country using primitive monitoring techniques and medications is an experience that cannot be duplicated in the United States.
 These experiences provide students not only with the opportunity to learn unusual clinical techniques, but also to learn about alternate health systems and how to overcome system challenges in those environments.
 We have continued to build new relationships and find new opportunities yearly.

-Currently, the majority of students gain some international experience (in the Class of 2016, over 80% of students received international clinical experience).
+Currently, the majority of students gain international experience during their time in the program (in the Class of 2016, over 80% of students received international clinical experience).

 Besides the clinical experience, this opportunity also provides an uplifting sense of philanthropy for the providers and leads to formation of strong bonds with domestic and foreign teammates.

 The mission trips are life-changing for many student participants.
 Read what this one said about her encounter: